-Man Dubbed ‘Jihadi Jack’ Is Stripped Of British Citizenship After Joining Isis
+Man Dubbed ‘Jihadi Jack’ Is Stripped Of British Citizenship After Joining ISIS

 The Telegraph states that the man called “Jihadi Jack” had promised that he never intended to kill any Britons, and announced that he wanted to move back to the United Kingdom only after his arrest.
 Letts is now being referred to as the responsibility of the Canadian government.

-Officials in Ottawa, Canada are said to be angered by the decision, and it is reportedly one of the topics which Canadian Prime Minister Justin Trudeau intends to discuss with Boris Johnson at the G-7 summit in France the weekend of August 25.
+Officials in Ottawa, Canada, are said to be angered by the decision, and it is reportedly one of the topics which Canadian Prime Minister Justin Trudeau intends to discuss with Boris Johnson at the G-7 summit in France on the weekend of August 25.

 Officials confirm that Jack Letts still holds a Canadian passport.